bigocox1970/XRPchat/README.md

 .\start-dev.ps1
 ```

-This script is included in the repository and will properly start the development server.
+This script will properly start the development server.

 ### Notification Troubleshooting